HASwitchPlate/openHASP-docs/docs/hardware/lilygo/lilygo-t-display-s3.md

 # LilyGO® T-Display-S3

+!!! warning
+    The configuration for this board is under development and not finilized yet.

 LILYGO® T-Display-S3 ESP32-S3 1.9" ST7789 LCD Display Development Board WIFI Bluetooth5.0 Wireless Module 170*320 Resolution

 T-Display-S3 is a development board whose main control chip is ESP32-S3.
 It is equipped with a 1.9" LCD color screen and two programmable buttons.
 Communication using the I8080 interface Retains the same layout design as T-Display.
 You can directly use ESP32S3 for USB communication or programming.